Data Harmonisation and Interoperability

 For ocean accounting, FAIR principles translate to practical requirements:

-The FAIR principles align with quality dimensions in TG-0.7 Quality Assurance and should guide the design of ocean accounting data management systems.
+The FAIR principles align with quality dimensions in TG-0.7 Quality Assurance Principles and should guide the design of ocean accounting data management systems.

 3.4 Classification Concordances